Review of Living with China: A Middle Power Finds Its Way, by Wendy Dobson. University of Toronto Press, 2019.

 Wendy Dobson, a Canadian academic specializing in economic analysis and policy, writes amid a trying moment in Canada-China relations.
 It is not enough that Canada’s largest trading partner, the United States, is engaged in a broad-ranging economic conflict, with its second largest partner, China.
 Since December 2018, when Canada honored a US request and arrested Huawei CFO Meng Wanzhou, China has responded with fierce political and economic retaliation.
 Coinciding with revelations about China’s efforts to influence and interfere with Canadian institutions and society, there has been a marked drop in favorable Canadian attitudes about Beijing.

-But even before the deterioration in ties, recognition was emerging in Canada, as it was in other Western middle powers such as Australia and New Zealand, that it needed to reevaluate its relationship with China as the country’s importance grew and it appeared to no longer be on the path of liberalization.
+But even before the deterioration in ties, recognition was emerging in Canada, as it has in other Western middle powers such as Australia and New Zealand, that the country needed to reevaluate its relationship with China as it appeared to no longer be on the path of liberalization.

 For a book that declares boldly in its opening pages that Canada “lacks a China strategy,” it subsequently fails to deliver.
 Instead, all but the final chapter of this slim volume is devoted to Chinese politics in the Xi era, its economy, and growing international ambitions.
 None of this analysis surpasses other treatments on the topics nor offers a Canadian lens with which to appreciate their implications.

 Despite acknowledging all that has changed in the relationship, and perhaps most critically within China itself under Xi Jinping, Dobson nonetheless maintains the usual sloganeering of a strategy based on “mutual respect, accommodation, and genuine discussion of differences in values and institutions.”
 But what if, as all evidence suggests, China is unwilling to engage on any of those terms?